 Data availability statement Data are available on reasonable request.
-Access requires the permission of the Principal Investigator of the Hisayama Study, TNi.
-The datasets used in the present study are not publicly available because confidential clinical data on the study participants are included.
+Data are available on reasonable request and requires the permission of the Principal Investigator of the Hisayama Study, TNi.
+The datasets used in the presrnt study are not publicity available because confidential clinical data on the study participants are included.